lokal-profil/pywikibot-sdc/README.md

 `strategy` argument to the call using one of the [named merge strategies](#merge-strategies).

 ### Merge strategies
-There are three allowed strategies for merging the provided data with any pre-existing data.
+There are four allowed strategies for merging the provided data with any pre-existing data.
 *   `None` (default): Only upload the data if no prior data exists.
 *   `"New"`: Only upload the data if there is no prior data for any of the claims to be added.
 I.e. drop all data if any of the proposed Pids or caption languages are already present.
+*   `"Squeeze"`: Only upload those parts of the data for which there are no prior claims.
+I.e. drop any statements where the Pid or caption language is already present.
 *   `"Blind"` (not generally recommended): Upload the data without regards to what is already there.
 May overwrite pre-existing captions and add duplicate statements.